willdelorm/meet-landing-page/README.md

-# Frontend Mentor - PROJECT_NAME
+# Frontend Mentor - Meet Landing Page

-This is a solution to the [PROJECT_NAME challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/PROJECT_SLUG).
+This is a solution to the [Meet Landing Page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/building-responsive-layouts--z1qCXVqkD).

 ## Table of contents